 Specific courses and languages required and the distribution of units within the basic thirty units are listed in the appropriate sections of Part Three, Fields of Study and Courses of Instruction under Specific Requirements for the Master of Arts or Master of Science Degree.
 Certain general requirements applying to all graduate degree curricula are as follows: A. Only 100- or 200-numbered courses are accepted in satisfaction of the 30 unit requirement for the master's degree.
-Courses required to remove underthe student's official program of study.
+Courses required to remove undergraduate deficiencies are in addition to the basic 30 units and must be listed on the student's official program of study.
 B. Any course completed more than seven years prior to the date on which all requirements listed on the official program of study are completed cannot be counted as a part of the basic 30 units unless the student validates the course in question by passing satisfactorily a comprehensive examination on the subject matter of the course.
 A more recently completed course may be substituted for an outdated course with approval of the appropriate graduate adviser and the Dean of Graduate Studies.
 C. A minimum of nine units of courses listed on the official program of study must be completed after advancement to candidacy.
 D. Not more than a total of six units will be accepted in special study courses numbered 199 and 298.
 E. Not more than six units of course work taken at another institution will be accepted and all courses taken by correspondence are unacceptable.
 At least 24 units of programmed courses must be completed in residence at San Diego State College.
 4. THESIS:

 Plan A, requiring a thesis or project, may be selected by a student seeking the master's degree provided the department or division concerned approves the listing of course 299, Thesis, on the official program of study.
 Three units of credit are granted for the satisfactory completion of the thesis or project upon its acceptance by the student's thesis committee, the department or division concerned, and the Graduate Council.
 Registration in course 299, Thesis, is required; however, students will not be permitted to register for course 299 until they have received official notice of advancement to candidacy from the Graduate Office and have an officially appointed thesis or project committee.
 Theses or projects must be completed four weeks in advance of the date of the convocation at which the degree is to be conferred.
-Information as to specific requirements for typing, binding, number of copies, etc., may be obtained at the Graduate Office.
+All theses or projects must be typed on special water-marked thesis paper available at the College Book Store.
+Instructions for typing, preparing maps and charts, binding, etc., are furnished by the Graduate Office.
 Plan B, requiring a comprehensive examination in lieu of a thesis, may, with the approval of the department or division concerned, be followed in certain graduate degree curricula as indicated in Part Three of this bulletin.
 Dates at which comprehensive examinations in lieu of theses are given are determined by the department or division concerned.
 Results on comprehensive examinations must be reported to the Graduate Office by the department or division.
 5. GRADE POINT AVERAGES:

-A grade point average of at least 3.0 (B) must be maintained on: - A. All programmed 100-numbered courses required for the removal of undergraduate deficiencies. - B. All programmed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to courses accepted for transfer. - C. All 100- or 200-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed on the official master's degree program.
+Grade point averages of at least 3.0 (B) must be maintained on: - A. All programmed 100-numbered courses required for the removal of undergraduate deficiencies. - B. All programmed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to courses accepted for transfer. - C. All 100- or 200-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed on the official master's degree program.
 6. FINAL APPROVAL: